mbaumer/us_hep_funding/docs/_states/MN.md

 <a name="MN-02"></a>
 [Back to top](#top)
 ## MN-02 -- Rep. Jason Lewis (R)
+### Committees
+Jason Lewis is the #9 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016